TestCentricity/testcentricity_web/README.md

 The TestCentricity™ Web gem supports running automated tests against the following web test targets:

-* locally hosted desktop browsers (Firefox, Chrome, Safari, IE, or Edge)
+* locally hosted desktop browsers (Firefox, Chrome, Safari, or IE)
 * locally hosted emulated iOS, Android, Windows Phone, or Blackberry mobile browsers (using Firefox or Chrome)
 * a "headless" browser (using Poltergeist and PhantomJS)
 * mobile Safari browsers on iOS device simulators (using Appium and XCode on OS X)